raf0411/raf0411/README.md

  🎓 An undergraduate majoring in Computer Science at Bina Nusantara University, Jakarta, Indonesia 🇮🇩.

- 😁 I love to build and design things!
+ 😁 I love to build and design minimalist stuff!

  💪 Always keep learning and never give up!